PR1/Mathiasen Motorsports: WeatherTech SportsCar Championship

 In 2019, PR1/Mathiasen Motorsports followed their chassis into the LMP2 class following the Prototype class split.
 The team won the 2019 class title in dominating fashion, winning all but the opening two races at Daytona and Sebring.
 They retained the class title in 2020, adding a class victory at the 12 Hours of Sebring and claiming the Michelin Endurance Cup title in class as well.
 2021 saw the team claim their third consecutive LMP2-class title and second consecutive Michelin Endurance Cup crown, this time with Ben Keating and Mikkel Jensen at the wheel.
-For 2022, the team expanded to running two chassis in the LMP2 class for the full season, retaining their championship-winning 2021 lineup in the #52 while adding Steven Thomas and Jonathan Bomarito in the new #11 entry.
+For 2022, the team expanded to running two chassis in the LMP2 class for the full season, retaining their championship-winning 2021 lineup in the No. 52 while adding Steven Thomas and Jonathan Bomarito in the new No. 11 entry.